RashedAbdullah/learn-arabic/docs/importance-of-listening-and-speaking.md

 date: "22-03-2024"
 parent: Listening and Speaking
 author: "Rashed Abdullah"
-category: "General"
+category: "Listening and Speaking"
-tags: ["intro", "getting-started"]
+tags: ["listening", "speaking"]
 ---

 ## Importance of Listening and Speaking Skills in Learning Arabic